darenhart/resume/README.md

 <arenhart.daniel@gmail.com> · [linkedin.com/in/darenhart](https://linkedin.com/in/darenhart) · [github.com/darenhart](https://github.com/darenhart)

-As a Software Engineer with over 10 years of experience in full-stack web development, I've contributed to diverse projects, from co-founding a startup to working with global companies.
-Beyond technical skills, I'm a dedicated team player who values collaboration, continuous learning, and positivity in every situation.
+As a passionate Full Stack Engineer with a decade of experience, I've led a startup to achieve over 100k users and contributed to impactful projects in global tech companies.
+With deep expertise in JavaScript, a talent for learning quickly, and a commitment to teamwork, I am dedicated to creating meaningful solutions.
+Outside of work, I stay active with physical exercise and enjoy spending time with family and friends.

 ---